 The temperature of the water leaving the plate heat exchanger is constantly monitored and when it drops below 'dhw\setpoint - dhw\hyst\down', the on-board pump activates to satisfy a demand for DHW and the 3-way diverter valve switches over to DHW demand.
-If a central heating demand is present when a DHW demand occurs, the heating demand will be interrupted resulting in domestic hot water priority.
+If a central heating demand will be interrupted resulting in domestic hot water priority.
 The 3-way valve shall switch over from hydronic heating to DHW demand and the boiler will continue to function in this state until DHW demand ends.
 If hydronic demand is still present after DHW demand ends the 3-way valve switches over to hydronic heating.
 This results in zero lag, as the burner does not restart when switching between hydronic heating and DHW demand.